What Does Tax Deferral on ESOPs Mean for a Startup?

-Employee stock ownership plans (ESOPs) are attractive benefits that are part of the employee compensation package.
+Employee stock ownership plans (ESOPs) are attractive benefits part of the employee compensation package.

-As companies understand the pain points of retaining talented staff, offering meaningful employee stock options makes more sense than ever.
-And what’s more, your employees can now enjoy the benefits of ESOPs with the current tax deferral strategy, which allows them to pay taxes at a later date.
+As companies understand the pain points of retaining talented staff, offering meaningful employee stock options makes more sense.
+And what’s more, your employees can now enjoy the benefits of ESOPs with the current tax deferral strategy, which allows them to pay taxes later.

 This article provides an overview of tax deferral on ESOPs, weighing the cost and benefits and what this means for your employees.